hilmanzhy/wazuh/src/shared_modules/content_manager/README.md

 # Content Manager

-The Content Manager is a module that is in charge of obtaining the Wazuh Content from an external repository, as well as maintaining the periodic updates that the manager will obtain.
+The Content Manager is a module that is in charge of obtaining the Verprotect Content from an external repository, as well as maintaining the periodic updates that the manager will obtain.

 ## Usage